JetBrains-Research/buckwheat/README.md

 After the target project is downloaded, it is processed in three main steps:
 1. **Language recognition**.
 Firstly, the languages of the project are recognized with [enry](https://github.com/src-d/enry).
 This operation returns a dictionary with languages as keys and corresponding lists of files as values.
 Only the files in supported languages are passed on to the next step (see the full list below).
 2. **Parsing**.
 Every file is parsed with one of the two parsers.
 The most popular languages are parsed with [tree-sitter](https://tree-sitter.github.io/), and the languages that do not yet have _tree-sitter_ grammar are parsed with [pygments](https://pygments.org/).
 At this point, identifiers are extracted and every identifier is passed on to the next step.
 For tree-sitter languages, class-level and function-level parsing is also available.
 3. **Subtokenizing**.
-Every identifier is split into subtokens by camelCase and snake_case, small subtokens are connected to longer ones, and the subtokens are stemmed.
+Every identifier can be split into subtokens by camelCase and snake_case, small subtokens are connected to longer ones, and the subtokens are stemmed.
 In general, the preprocessing is carried out as described in [this paper](https://arxiv.org/abs/1704.00135).

 The counters of subtokens are aggregated for the given granularity (project, file, class, or function) and saved to file.
-Alternatively, sequences of tokens are saved in order of appearance in the bag (file, class, or function).
+Alternatively, sequences of tokens are saved in order of appearance in the bag (file, class, or function), optionally with coordinates of every identifier.

 ## Advanced use

 Every step of the pipeline can be modified:
 1. Languages can be added by modifying `SUPPORTED_LANGUAGES` in `parsing.py`.
-2. The tool can extract not only identifiers, but anything that is detected by either _tree-sitter_ or _pygments_.
+2. The tool can extract not only identifiers, functions, and classes, but anything that is detected by either _tree-sitter_ or _pygments_.
 This can be done my modifying the types in `TreeSitterParser` and `PygmentsParser` classes.
 3. Subtokenization can be modified in `subtokenizing.py`.
 The tokens can be connected together, stemmed, filtered by length, etc.

 ## Supported languages